Jerome-openclassroom/TurbiditySensor_OpenScience/README.md

 *This empirical model was inspired by limnological observations published in the* Canadian Journal of Fisheries and Aquatic Sciences *and* Hydrobiologia.

-🧪 Use Cases
+###🧪 Use Cases
-This Python script provides a low-cost, open-source method for estimating water turbidity (in JTU) and photic zone depth (Zeu, in meters) from a simple voltage measurement.
+The Python scripts provide a low-cost, open-source method for estimating water turbidity (in JTU) and photic zone depth (Zeu, in meters) from a simple voltage measurement.
 It can be used in several environments:

 ✅ Full version on PC or JupyterLab: includes calculation and light attenuation graph.